brendan-jarvis/brendan-jarvis/README.md

 - ⚡ Fun fact: ...
 -->

-I am a full-stack JavaScript web developer with a unique background in law and chemistry.
-Skilled in JavaScript, React, Express.js, Node, and Postgres/SQLite.
-Experienced in building and deploying full-stack web applications, consuming external APIs, and implementing access control with Auth0.
-Passionate about problem-solving and continuous learning; currently learning Svelte, TypeScript, and trying AI/ML with Python.
+💼 I’m currently working on Production Support for an ASP.NET MVC Framework 4.5 and Microsoft Azure Power Apps applications.

-Notable projects include ['Seasoned'](https://seasoned.herokuapp.com/), a web app that allows users to view in-season produce and search for recipes, and ['Brew'](https://brew.onrender.com/), a personal project that allows users to search and view all-grain beer brewing recipes.
+I am a full-stack JavaScript and ASP.NET web developer with a unique background in law and chemistry.
+Skilled in JavaScript, React, PL/SQL, and ASP.NET.

-In addition to technical skills, I have developed strong human skills through pair programming and group projects at Dev Academy.
+A notable personal project of mine is ['Whisper Subtitles'](https://github.com/brendan-jarvis/whisper_subtitles), a Python script that scans a directory then uses OpenAI Whisper library to generate .srt files with subtitles for compatible audio and video files.

 Check out my current page at http://svelte-brendan-jarvis.vercel.app/ for more information on my work!